 Slots are rigged to your advantage

-In general, I’m mainly into high volatile slots with high max exposure.
-Very rarely do I play low to medium volatile games.
-When I started streaming my bet size was on average around 0.40-0.60 EUR, but I’ve seen it go up to 2-5 EUR now (even 10 EUR at occasions off-stream mainly) as I’ve gotten more into streaming.
-It’s important to remember that raised bets can be a road to gambling addiction so please take caution and don’t get carried away.
+My favorite providers to play is (in no particular order): Games Global, NetEnt, Big Time Gaming, Novomatic, Play’n GO, Yggdrasil Gaming, and Thunderkick.
+In general, I’m mainly into highly volatile slots with high max exposure.
+Very rarely do I play low to medium-volatile games.
+When I started streaming, my bet size was, on average, around 0.40-0.60 EUR, but I’ve seen it go up to 2-5 EUR now (even 10 EUR on occasions off-stream mainly) as I’ve gotten more into streaming.
+It’s important to remember that raised bets can be a road to gambling addiction, so please take caution and don’t get carried away.

 Where did you get the name Blackcatseven from?